At Sandler, we use a systematic approach to help our clients succeed in their journey alongside us.

 We start the process with a 15-20 minute phone conversation to see if it makes sense for us to schedule a face to face meeting.
 We respect your time and ours.

 Every client has different issues and priorities.
 We need to understand the problems to be addressed, the client’s capability and commitment to eliminate them, industry-specific issues that make these problems unique, and ultimately confirm that both parties believe there may be a fit.
-This meeting may take as long as 90 minutes.
+This meeting may take 2 hours or longer.
 We will go over the time, money, and effort needed to eliminate the problems and we will discuss how your company makes decisions, who is involved, and what your timelines are.
 Once we have a clear understanding of the issues, the investment, and the decision process, we will discuss how we might work together to address the issues and we will both decide if we get started or not.

 Company executives are debriefed on the assessments (and Overview when applicable).
 Both parties mutually agree if on-going reinforcement makes sense and appropriate training and coaching agendas for participants (i.e. salespeople, sales managers, and prospective hires).